 Discard bay leaf; using 2 forks pull meat apart into shreds.

-Spoon pork into crock or bowl and pack down; refrigerate.
+Spoon pork into crock or bowl and pack down; refrigerate overnight.

 Bacon adds great flavor to many Christmas appetizer recipes.